 Note: Sync to Lightroom Classic CC on the desktop and the web requires a trial version of Lightroom Classic CC or a Creative Cloud Photography plan subscription.
 Learn more about Creative Cloud plans.

-Open Lightroom Classic CC mobile on your device and sign into your Creative Cloud account.
+Open Lightroom CC on your mobile device and sign into your Creative Cloud account.

-Tap the ... control on a collection and choose Add Photos.
-Then tap the menu at the top and choose Camera.
-Locate a headshot from your camera roll and tap Add Photos (on iOS) or the checkmark (on Android).
-Your headshot is added to the collection.
+Tap the ... menu on All Photos, or an existing album and choose Add Photos.
+Then choose Camera Roll, or the location where the photo is on your device .
+Locate a headshot and tap Add Photos (on iOS) or the checkmark (on Android).
+Your headshot is added to the album.

-If you're on an iPhone or iPad, you can take a photo with your device camera.
-In Lightroom Classic CC, tap the camera button then tap the front-facing camera icon.
+You can also take a photo with your device camera.
+In Lightroom CC for mobile, tap the camera button then tap the front-facing camera icon.

-Tap the Crop button.
+Tap the Crop button (if you do not see the editing tools, make sure that the menu in the upper left is set to Edit).
 To get the best results for LinkedIn you'll want to end up with a square image.
-Tap Aspect and choose 1x1.
+Tap Aspect Ratio in the lower left and choose 1x1.
+You can move the image to reposition it within the crop box, or you can also adjust the corner handles of the crop box.
 Crop your photo so that your face is centered.

 Tap the checkmark when you're done.
-Tap the back arrow to automatically sync your edits to Lightroom Classic CC across all your devices.
+Tap the back arrow to automatically sync your edits to across the Lightroom Ecosystem.

 Use the Basic panel to make adjustments such as Exposure, Contrast, or Temperature.
 The end result should be a nice high-contrast image.

 Finally, click Black & White to give your headshot a more professional feel.

 Next, you need to export your headshot so that it meets the specifications for a LinkedIn photo.